CloudEngineHub/EnerVerse-AC/README.md

 ## Getting started

-The codebase was tested with Python 3.10.4, CUDA version 11.8 and Pytorch version 2.4.0.
+The codebase was tested with Python 3.10.4, CUDA version 11.8 (higher cuda versions should work) and Pytorch version 2.4.0.

 ### Setup
 ```